RAARUP ADVENTURES

 Picture

-2. Canoeing - You can’t take a trip to the Boundary Waters Canoe Area Wilderness without at least spending a few hours out on a canoe.
-We based at Voyageur Canoe Outfitters and were provided with one during our stay.
-Although it was pretty chilly at the end of October, and we were a little worried about tipping the canoe, we still made some day trips to some of these nearby lakes.
+You can’t take a trip to the Boundary Waters Canoe Area Wilderness without spending at least a few hours out on a canoe.
+We based our trip at Voyageur Canoe Outfitters and were provided with canoe access during our stay.
+Some of the easiest lakes to visit in this area are :

 • Gull Lake : Starting at Voyageur Canoe Outfitters, paddles down the Seagull River into Gull Lake.